qwertyshan/Pitch-Perfect/README.md

 **Developed in Xcode using Swift 2.0.**

-## Learning Goals
+## Experiment Goals

-* Add buttons, images, labels and create user interfaces for the app using the Storyboard
+* Create user interfaces for the app using the Storyboard, with buttons, colors, alignments, etc.
 * Leverage the Model View Controller (MVC) design principles; this includes writing custom model code, and using UIViewController, and UIView
 * Create Outlet and Action connections between the views and view controllers.
 Use Delegates in code.
 * Navigate between two scenes in the app using UINavigationController